 McKinley Haney, Wylie East High School, Wylie

 McKinley Haney was very active in her high school's International Thespian Society Theatre Troupe.
 She acted in over 15 plays, including four UIL one-act contests, and received honorable mention all-star cast and drama student of the year awards.
 Haney also was a member of the Spanish Honor Society, National Honor Society and Raiders for Christ.
 She volunteered for Habitat for Humanity and Toys for Tots.
 Haney won several first-place awards for her photography and artwork including the Art II Photography award and Most Creative award.
-Haney will major in art and performance, specializing in theatre.
+Haney will major in visual and performing arts, specializing in theatre.

 Kaylie Hartman, Pine Tree High School, Longview

 Kaylie Hartman plans to major in healthcare studies.
 As a member of the Texas Bank and Trust Student Board, Hartman worked with students from area schools to learn about banking and contributed innovative ideas on how to reach young people.
 She was also a member of National Honor Society, a tutor for PALS and a member of Z Club, a service organization.
 Hartman participated in her high school's band for four years, serving as captain her senior year.
 She received a 1st division ensemble rating and 1st division rating marching competition three consecutive years.
 Hartman has been very active in her church, participating on its executive council and youth leadership team.
 She volunteered over 100 hours restoring and renovating homes after several natural disasters, including Hurricanes Katrina and Ike.